krkartikay/MegaChessatron/README.md

 # PROJECT MEGACHESSATRON

-Megachessatron being built by TEAM COS-INIFINTY CSE NITH 2k21

 <img alt="Image of Megachessatron" height=200 src="https://i.imgur.com/2x3xRgM.png">

-## Members of team cos infinity

-* Kumar Kartikay
-* Anshul Angaria
-* Vaibhav Sharma
-* Shubhankar Sharma
-* Mayank Singh
-* Jayant Chandel
-* Lashay Gupta
-* Aniket Dogra

 ## Project Structure

-This is a chess engine being written in C. The code uses the MINIMAX algorithm to evaluate the best move in a given position.
+This is a simple chess engine written in C. The code uses the Minimax algorithm to evaluate the best move in a given position.
 The state of the game is stored in structs in C.

-The various files are:
+## File structure:

   * common.h -- contains all definitions (game state, functions etc).
                 Included by all files.